gnawvvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 Project 0x00 Shell, basics

-The script in "Task 0.
-Where am I?" prints the absolute pathname of the current working directory
+The script "0-current_working_directory" prints the absolute pathname of the current working directory.

+The script "1-listit" displays the contents of the current working directory.